-The Cooperative is under the jurisdiction of the Federal Energy Regulatory Commission (FERC), the Rural Utilities Service (RUS), formerly known as the Rural Electrification Administration (REA), the Vermont Public Utility Commission (PUC) (formerly known as the Public Service Board of Vermont (PSB)), and the Vermont Department of Public Service (DPS).
-The PUC has the primary responsibility for regulating the Cooperative's rates.
-The Cooperative utilizes the Uniform System of Accounts established by the RUS, except where the PUC has prescribed other treatment.
+WEC is under the jurisdiction of the Federal Energy Regulatory Commission (FERC), the Rural Utilities Service (RUS), formerly known as the Rural Electrification Administration (REA), the Vermont Public Utility Commission (PUC) (formerly known as the Public Service Board of Vermont (PSB)), and the Vermont Department of Public Service (DPS).
+The PUC has the primary responsibility for regulating WEC's rates.
+WEC utilizes the Uniform System of Accounts established by the RUS, except where the PUC has prescribed other treatment.